I’ve been a writer since I could hold pen to paper, which is a lot longer than I care to admit.

 I always hesitate when people ask me where I’m from.
 There’s no one-word answer to that.
 Born in South Africa and raised in Canada, I’ve lived in Kenya since mid-2000 with my husband, our two children and other amusing animals.
+You can find photos of our home over here.
 If you want to hear how I sound like in real life, check out this interview:

 ABOUT MY WORLD: Jane Austen meets Lara Croft